Azure/Spark-Operationalization-On-Azure/README.md

 The private preview of Azure ML vNext, uses a Data Science VM (DSVM) as the getting started environment.
 Using the Azure ML Command Line Interface (CLI), you can deploy Spark ML models and pipelines that you create in a Jupyter Notebook written in PySpark.

-In this private preview scenario you will deploy and run web services locally on the DSVM.
+In this private preview scenario, you will deploy and run web services locally on the DSVM.
 You will then deploy and run an RRS web service remotely on an ACS cluster or a BES web service on an HDInsight cluster.

 Most of the features of the private preview are available for anyone.
 To use the Azure ML CLI, you must have an API key.
 If you have not been officially on boarded as part of the private preview, you can obtain an API key by emailing raymondl@microsoft.com.